mctosima/Tugas_Akhir_121140028_Leonardo/README.md

-# Fall Detection using Graph Convolutional Network Based on Skeleton Landmarks Mediapipe
+# Fall Position Detection in The Elderly Using Graph Convolutional Network Based on Skeleton Landmarks Mediapipe

 ## Getting Started
 1. Clone this repository